 If you’ve seen the Sheertex ads then you know there’s a lot of tug-of-war and kettlebells being dropped into the tights to illustrate their magical/scientific strength that other tights can’t compete with.
 Other reviews of Sheertex that came up on the front page of Google talked a lot about how they needed to hack at the tights with kitchen scissors in order to make a hole.
 While visually interesting, these are not the use cases I am interested in when it comes to tights.
 What about coat zippers, broken fingernails, and sharp little cat claws as they escape your desperate cuddles??
 That’s the life I live.

 There’s a wood bench in our office kitchen that should really come with a sign that says “Beware all tights that touch this surface, and also fuck you if you think jeans are safe from our wrath.”
 I won’t get into it but the story ends with me having to hobble to the bathroom at work to pluck out a huge splinter from my ass.
 Okay, well that was pretty much the story.

 So obviously the first test I did was to aggressively rub the sample fabric on a raw wood stump.

-The fabric definitely was damaged by this, it kind of pilled and one thread even pulled out.
+The fabric was definitely damaged by this — it kind of pilled and one thread even pulled out.
 Interestingly, when I pulled at the fabric to try and “fix” it, it worked?
 Most of the pilling smoothed out with the pulling and while it was definitely visible where the thread had been pulled, unlike other pantyhose it didn’t complete unravel or shred apart in my hands.
 The way Sheertex has managed to knit these tights results in runs not going very far and not spreading.
-I was pretty impressed by this and felt pretty confident in being around a jumpy small dog during the holidays and not worrying about damaging my tights.
+I was impressed by this and felt pretty confident in being around a jumpy small dog during the holidays and not worrying about damaging my tights.